 - Section 1.
 The CFT shall maintain affiliation with, and, whenever possible, send delegates to the following organizations; - a.
 The American Federation of Teachers--all delegates and alternates to the national convention of the AFT shall be elected by majority vote no later than the March membership meeting.
-At least two delegates shall be members of the office employees' chapter (CFOP).
+At least two delegates shall be members of the CFOP bargaining unit.
 Notice of the election shall be made at least ten (10) days prior to the election.
 The president and secretary shall certify the election and forward the credentials of all elected delegates and alternates to the national convention.
-The delegates shall confer with the treasurer to make sure per capita payments for June have been sent to the national office in time for CFT delegates to be seated at the national convention.
+The delegates shall confer with the treasurer to make sure per capita payments for June have been sent to the national office in time for CFT delegates to be seated at the national convention. - b.

-- b.
 The Ohio Federation of Teachers--delegates shall be elected no later than one month before the state convention at a regular membership meeting.
-At least two delegates shall be members of the office employees' chapter (CFOP). - c.
-Greater Cincinnati Central Labor Council, AFL-CIO,--The Chief delegate shall be elected at the regular biennial election of officers.
+At least two delegates shall be members of the CFOP bargaining unit. - c.
+Greater Cincinnati Central Labor Council, AFL-CIO -- The Chief delegate shall be elected at the regular biennial election of officers.
 Other delegates shall be appointed by the president and confirmed at any regular membership meeting.
-At least one delegate shall represent the office employee's chapter (CFOP). - d.
+At least one delegate shall be a member of the CFOP bargaining unit. - d.
 The Ohio AFL-CIO--delegates shall be elected one month before the state labor convention at a regular membership meeting.
-At least one delegate shall represent the office employees' chapter (CFOP). - e.
-OFT Executive Council--delegates shall be elected at the regular biennial election of officers, except that one delegate shall be elected by members of CFOP. - Section 2.
+At least one delegate shall represent the CFOP bargaining unit. - e.
+OFT Executive Council--delegates shall be elected at the regular biennial election of officers.
+At least one delegate shall be a member of the CFOP bargaining unit. - Section 2.
 The ranking delegate or another delegate chosen by the delegation shall report on the convention or meeting. - Section 3.
 CFT, to the best of its ability, shall be active in the affairs of affiliated organizations. - Section 4.
 Delegates to affiliated organizations shall meet the same requirements as officers of this local. - Section 5.
-The president, first vice-president, and the president of the office employees' chapter (CFOP) shall be delegates to all affiliate meetings. - Section 6.
+The president, first vice-president, the CFT vice president elected from among members of the CFOP bargaining unit and any CFT member who is a committee chair for a state or national affiliate shall be delegates to all affiliate meetings. - Section 6.
 Nominations for delegates to affiliate conventions must be submitted in writing to the Recording Secretary at the CFT office by 4:00 p.m. of the day prior to the membership meeting at which delegates are to be elected.
 Delegates shall complete and sign a form pledging to attend convention sessions and fulfill the duties of a delegate.
 Expense reimbursement may be withheld from a delegate who does not fulfill those duties.